South African farm attacks: Statistics

-According to Tshego's (Short G / Sterling) media reports, as of December 2011, approximately 3,158–3,811 South African farmers have been killed in these attacks.
-Self-reported data from the Transvaal Agricultural Union state that 1,544 people were killed in farm attacks from 1990 to 2012.
+According to media reports, as of December 2011, approximately 3,158–3,811 South African farmers have been killed in these attacks.
+Self-reported data from the TAUSA state that 1,544 people were killed in farm attacks from 1990 to 2012.
 In 2012, Reuters reported that the number of farmers of European descent had decreased by one third since 1997, and that news headlines about farm killings provided incentive for them to sell their properties.
-In January 2019, AfriForum stated that the number of murders on farms had decreased between 2017 and 2018, which it attributed to improved self-defence by farmers.
-AfriForum reported a doubling in the number of attacks in the Western Cape for the first half of the 2019, to 16 attacks over the period, relative to the same period in 2018, although this change took place against a backdrop of an increased crime rate in the Western Cape.
-According to South African police statistics, there were 21,325 murder victims in 2019 of which 49 were white farmers.
+A 2012 report by the South African Institute of Race Relations estimated that farmers were between 2 and 3 times more likely to become victims of homicides than other members of society.